-When you come across negative comments, while monitoring your brand getting involved in the conversation is very critical.
-By owning up to your mistakes, offering compensation for inconvenience caused by these mistakes and also by providing assurance that this will not repeat in the future, you can influence the outcome of negative publicity.
-This accountability may even help strengthen credibility of your brand and build confidence.
+When you come across negative comments while monitoring your brand getting involved in the conversation is very critical.
+By owning up to your mistakes, offering compensation for the inconvenience caused by these mistakes, and also by providing assurance that this will not repeat in the future, you can influence the outcome of negative publicity.
+This accountability may even help strengthen the credibility of your brand and build confidence.

 Similar to how you have disaster recovery, & operations crisis management for your company, it is very important that you implement a digital crisis management strategy and assign responsible parties to execute this strategy when needed.

-Choices that you have online can be overwhelming.
-Before you implement or setup tools for online reputation management, do your home work.
+Your online choices can be overwhelming.
+Before you implement or setup tools for online reputation management, do your homework.
 Understand which social media platform is most popular among your target demographics.
-Setup your presence on these platforms and start monitoring.
-Participate actively in online conversations, even if is not directly related to your brand.
-Online Reputation Management can be time consuming and it has to be done.
+Set up your presence on these platforms and start monitoring.
+Participate actively in online conversations, even if it is not directly related to your brand.
+Online Reputation Management can be time-consuming and it has to be done.
 So, make sure you have delegated this to someone in your company who is accountable for managing these activities.